The Role of Data Literacy in the Digital Workplace

 As defined by MIT, data literacy is the ability to read, work with, analyze and argue with data.
 And with IDC analysts forecasting a ten-fold increase in worldwide data by 2025 — a data literate workforce is more important than ever before, Jordan Morrow, global head of data literacy at King of Prussia, PA-based Qlik, told us This is a skill that empowers employees across the entire organization to ask the right questions of data and machines, make decisions and communicate it to others.
 For enterprises, this can mean a greater competitive advantage, an increase in the bottom line and a breakdown of organizational silos.

-Citing recent Qlik research he said that enterprises with strong corporate data literacy have a 3 to 5% greater enterprise value.
+Citing recent Qlik research he said that enterprises with strong corporate data literacy have a three to five percent greater enterprise value.
 That translates to $320-$534 million.
 This means that it's not just up to the chief data officer or data scientists to make sense of data.
 Every employee must be data literate to effectively contribute to an organization.
 Moreover, a data literate workforce ensures that data, when analyzed and presented, is accurate and can be trusted.
 For example, making decisions based on incorrectly built or interpreted visualizations and analytics, or using irrelevant (or not enough) data to make decisions can cost organizations millions of dollars.
 “This business value makes data literacy a critical element to any organization to succeed in today's data-driven world.
 It helps break down the barriers between different functions in an organization and it ensures businesses are capitalizing on one of their most valuable assets, notably data,” he said.

 Related Article: 9 Voice Datasets You Should Know About